Best smartphones 2014: The best phones available to buy today

 Nokia's (now Microsoft Devices) commitment to the platform, dragging apps - kicking and screaming - over to Windows Phone really enhances what's on offer, but also pouring home-grown features in too.

-We've been critical of some of the moves of Windows Phone, and of Nokia, in the recent past, but the Lumia 1520 feels like the hero device that Nokia needed.
+We've been critical of some of the moves of Windows Phone in the past, but the Lumia 1520 feels like the hero device that was needed.
 It's powerful, it's wonderful to use and it's the rival of Android peers that rule the big-screen phone world.

 Buy the Nokia Lumia 1520 if you want the biggest Windows Phone experience.

 FULL REVIEW: Nokia Lumia 1520 review